 Employees must meet certain conditions to be eligible for USPS workers’ compensation benefits.
 These typically include being an active USPS employee during the injury, sustaining the injury during employment, and providing timely notification to the employer.

-The benefits available under workers’ compensation can encompass medical treatment coverage, wage replacement, temporary disability benefits, permanent disability benefits, vocational rehabilitation, and death benefits for dependents in a fatal work-related incident.
+Under workers’ compensation, benefits can encompass medical treatment coverage, wage replacement, temporary disability benefits, permanent disability benefits, vocational rehabilitation, and death benefits for dependents in a fatal work-related incident.

 If you’re an injured federal government employee who works for USPS, talk to an experienced personal injury attorney from our law firm about your case today.